Workforce Competencies

 Employment

-The Employment in Settlement Practice course has been designed for settlement practitioners who specialise in helping clients find and keep employment.
-The free course supports settlement practitioners to build their capacity to help clients find and keep work, with a specific focus on building skills that promote a greater understanding of employers and their priorities.
+The Employment in Settlement Practice course has been designed for settlement practitioners specialising in helping clients find and keep employment.
+The free system supports settlement practitioners in building their capacity to help clients find and keep work, specifically focusing on building skills that promote a greater understanding of employers and their priorities.

 Gender Responsive Settlement